inverno-io/inverno-mods/inverno-http-server/README.md

 }
 ```

-The above example starts a HTTP/1.x server using default configuration and a default server controller.
+The above example starts an HTTP/1.x server using default configuration and a default server controller.

 ```plaintext
 2021-04-14 09:51:46,329 INFO  [main] i.w.c.v.Application - Inverno is starting...